sharansahu/sharansahu/README.md

-I am a fourth-year driven and detail-oriented student at UC Berkeley studying Computer Science.
+I am an incoming PhD student in Statistics and Data Science at Cornell University.
+I am a recent graduate of UC Berkeley where I studied Computer Science.
 My research interests lie in high dimensional statistics, statistical learning theory, optimization, and applications to computational pathology.
 I strive for excellence in everything I do, and I love to work collaboratively to solve complex problems!
 My technical proficiencies include:

 Programming Languages: Python, Java, C++, C, C#, Dart, HTML, CSS, JavaScript, Linux/Unix